Trax Retail: Organizational changes

 Trax announced key organizational changes in February 2021.
 Justin Behar is now the chief executive officer.
 Behar joined Trax in 2018 as part of Trax's acquisition of Quri, a company he founded.

 Trax co-founders Joel Bar-El and Dror Feldheim are appointed Executive Chairman and President respectively.
 Bar-El heads efforts on corporate strategy, long-term vision and innovation and shareholder value creation.
 Feldheim leads new growth initiatives, global partnerships/alliances and M&A.

 Mergers and acquisitions

-Trax has made 7 acquisitions since its inception:
+Trax has made 8 acquisitions since its inception:

 On July 12, 2017, Trax announced that it had acquired Nielsen Store Observations (NSO) project-based services in the US from Nielsen Corporation.

 On January 18, 2018, Trax announced that it had acquired US-based Quri, a provider of crowdsourced data on in-store conditions for the consumer packaged goods (CPG) industry.

 In June 2019, Trax announced its acquisition of LenzTech, a Chinese-based company providing artificial intelligence (AI), crowdsourcing services, and Big Data analysis to the retail market.

 In July 2019, Trax announced the acquisition of Shopkick, a US-based company whose shopping app for smartphones and tablets allows users to earn rewards for their online and in-store shopping activities.

+In March 2020, Trax acquired Survey.com, a Boston-based retail intelligence and merchandising company.
+Contemporary reports stated that the acquisition combined Survey.com's retail execution and sales activation capabilities with Trax's retail analytics and computer vision technologies.

+Corporate restructuring

+In 2025, Trax Limited announced the divestiture of its image recognition business to private equity firm Gemspring Capital.
+According to the company, the remaining businesses would continue operating under Trax Ltd. and focus on growth and market expansion.

+As of 2026, Survey.com's published privacy policy identifies BET Information Systems, Inc. ("BET") as the operator of the Survey.com website, mobile applications, dashboards, and related services.